-Again, it follows from \cite{24} that every co-TT graph is strongly chordal.
-This implies that every co-TT graph is chordal and the sun graphs $S_k $ $(k\geq 3)$ are also forbidden induced subgraphs for co-TT graphs.
-Also it can be verified that if we delete any vertex from $S_k (k\geq 4)$ then it becomes a co-TT graph.\\
+We have mentioned earlier that, it has been deduced in \cite{24} that every co-TT graph is strongly chordal.
+Consequently, every co-TT graph is also chordal, and the sun graphs $\mathrm{S}_k (k \geq 3)$ are indeed forbidden induced subgraphs for co-TT graphs.
+Additionally, it can be verified that if we remove any vertex from $\mathrm{S}_k$ $(k \geq 4)$, then the resulting graph becomes a co-TT graph.\\

-Now we shall show that the following graphs of Figure 4 and 6 are co-TT graphs.
-We recall that for an interval $I_v$, $l(v)$ and $r(v)$ respectively denote the left end point and right end point of $I_v$. \\ \begin{lem} The graph $W_1$ (of Fig.6) is a co-TT graph. \end{lem}
+Now, we will demonstrate that the graphs $\mathrm{T_n}$ and $\mathrm{H_n}$ depicted in Fig. 4 are indeed co-TT graphs but the graphs $\mathrm{W}$ and $\mathrm{T}$ are not co-TT graphs.
+As a reminder, for an interval $I_v$, $l(v)$ and $r(v)$ respectively represent the left endpoint and right endpoint of $I_v$. \\

+\begin{lem} The graph $W_1$ obtained after removing the edges $xx_1$ and $xx_5$ from $W$ (Fig. 10), is a co-TT graph. \end{lem}